 One unique aspect of Sticky Password is the portable USB version of the platform.
 You can save a portable copy of Sticky Password on a flash drive that can be inputted and used on any device, rather than relying on the cloud or any other wireless connection.

-The Premium version of Sticky Password costs $29.99 per year, which adds unlimited devices, password sharing and the local data storage mentioned above.
+The Premium version of Sticky Password costs $29.99 per user per year for businesses, which adds unlimited devices, password sharing and the local data storage mentioned above.

 - No-cloud Wi-Fi sync